Zeenobit/bevy_kindly/README.md

 let person: Option<Person> = world.entity(entity).try_with_kind::<Person>();
 ```

+### Cost

+Almost zero.

+The only real cost is defining the various entity kinds in your project.
+Beyond that, the only runtime cost is the addition of a private component with some `PhantomData<T>` that is added to mark the kind of an entity.
+There is no need for any systems or type registration.

 ### Limitations

 - There is no safety against direct removal of entity kind components.